 Similarly, we appreciate that your financial circumstances might mean you can only give less financially – perhaps nothing at all.
 This should not stop you attending the courses.
 To support this we engage in extensive fundraising work so that economic difficulties or marginalisation are not an obstacle to attendance.

-When participation is supported by specific fundraising and grants we then make specific contractual arrangements and memoranda of cooperation with organisations, enabling grant funding can be channelled towards fulfilling our aims to offer the work as widely as possible.
+When participation is supported by fundraising and grant funded agreements we then make specific contractual arrangements and memoranda of cooperation with partner organisations, enabling grant funding to be used to fulfil the capacity building needs of our partners, which in turn supports our aim to offer the work as widely as possible.
+Such grants funded projects are developed on the basis of comprehensive needs assessments with partners and are designed as fully integrated capacity building programmes.
 With regards these arrangements, organisations are subject to our cancellation policy*.

 Either way, please look at the suggested contributions and enter into the spirit of the solidarity economy by giving what you can, so that we can support you and others to take what you need.
 We are also open to discussing donations in the form of skill sharing and other offers of work to support the project.
 We look forwards to meeting you in the spirit of mutual generosity.